lenada/Booktype/var/vagrant/README.md

 for now provisioning works until /createbooki --database […] quite happy so far, as the python/django dependency installation is already working.

+createbooki should have created a mybooktype folder within var/www

 go to http://127.0.0.1:8000
 and access your booktype